AI compliance isn't just a policy document.

 Fines now enforceable

 EU regulators can issue fines today.
-Up to €35 million or 7% of global annual turnover for serious violations.
+Up to €35 million or 7% of global annual turnover, whichever is LOWER for a small or medium business — in practice 7% of turnover for serious violations.
 No grace period on prohibited practices.

-High-risk AI rules (Annex III), Article 50 transparency obligations, and full national enforcement across all EU member states.
+Article 50 transparency obligations apply and national regulators across all EU member states gain their enforcement powers.
 This is the critical deadline.

 AI in regulated products